 USFS / BLM / USCOE and some differences therein

 Boondocking in these areas is a very cool thing that allows us to enjoy Mother nature’s splendor in a up close and personal way.
-However each of those agencies have a set of specific requirements that cover the whole spectrum of activities during your stay.
-Many of the core values for those agency’s are the same, but, and now, that is a big BUT, each of the various Ranger districts can be ran as a small kingdom all unto it’s self, with the ability to adjust the regulations to suit the needs of that particular area.
+However, each of those agencies have a set of specific requirements that cover the whole spectrum of activities during your stay.
+Many of the core values for those agency’s are the same, but, and now, that is a big BUT, each of the various Ranger districts can be ran as a small kingdom all unto itself, with the ability to adjust the regulations to suit the needs of that particular area.

 LENGTH OF STAY has a direct impact upon the area and may be regulated individually, but the general rule of thumb is fourteen days then you must move on out.
 How many additional days that you may stay for the remainder of the year can and often times does vary widely.

 ELEVATION will often dictate your style of camping because of wide temperature changes from season to season coupled with whether the area is arid, moist or maybe even in monsoon season.

 Each agency is good to post the individual area’s rules and regulations, so it is a good idea to spend a few minutes to pause and read how that may affect your visit.
 A quick check in with other campers in your chosen area will get you up to speed on particulars about distances for dispersed camping and surface discharge of grey water and it’s various acceptable or non-acceptable, local methods.

 Each district office is a great source for maps, brochures and information about cool features in that area.
 Sometimes the USFS and BLM share offices in a given area.